 You want to restrict the access to an application only to specific users.
-Can you do this with SAP Cloud Platform Identity Authentication, formerly known as SAP Cloud Identity service?
+Can you do this with SAP Cloud Identity Services – Identity Authentication?

 Sure, you can do it via the Private option in User Application Access.
 The procedure is described in the official documentation of the product in Configure User Access to the Application.
 The result is that only the users registered by the application can log on.
 The others can’t.

 Of course, there is.
 The Risk-Based Authentication of Identity Authentication, offers you that alternative.
 Instead of registering the users for the specific application and thus restricting the access only to them, you create a user group and restrict the access to the users that belong to that group.
 All you have to do is create a user group, assign the users to the group, and restrict the access to that group.

 Sounds not so difficult.
 Why not try it yourself?
 Just follow these steps:

 - Choose the User Management tile under User and Authorizations in the Administration Console.

 - Choose user Donna Moore to assign her to the “HR” user group.